The Bar Council of India (BCI): AIBE 20 Exam, Eligibility, Legal Regulations & Latest News

 DFP-Banner

 The eligibility perquisites for the AIBE are set by the BCI.
 If the BCI feels that an applicant is unqualified, then their application will be disqualified.
-Therefore, candidates must check the AIBE eligibility perquisites before filling out the application form.
+Therefore, candidates must check the AIBE eligibility perquisites before filling the form.
 The eligibility criteria that candidates must know before applying for the AIBE exam are

 • Only Indian resident candidates are eligible